Ch3ri0ur/rstparser/.clinerules/memory-bank/activeContext.md

 - Updated `src/aggregator.rs` with new methods (`aggregate_to_json_from_map`, `aggregate_map_to_json`) to work with the new data structure, and refactored existing aggregation logic into an internal helper.
 - Updated default file extensions in `src/main.rs` to `rst,py,cpp` to ensure correct processing of example files in watch mode.
 - Resolved a `unused_assignments` warning in `src/main.rs`.
+- Implemented consistent path canonicalization in `src/main.rs` for HashMap keys and internal path handling during initial scan and file events (Create, Modify, Remove) in watch mode.
+This resolves a bug where directives were duplicated due to mismatched path representations (e.g., relative vs. absolute).
 - Previous work involved fixing bugs in `src/parser.rs`.

 ## Next Steps

-- Test the file watching functionality thoroughly with various scenarios (create, modify, delete files/directories, rapid changes).
+- Thoroughly test the file watching functionality with various scenarios (create, modify, delete files/directories with both relative and absolute paths, rapid changes) to confirm the path canonicalization fix robustly prevents directive duplication.
-- Update `.clinerules/memory-bank/progress.md` to reflect the fix for directive duplication and the new data structures.
+- Update `.clinerules/memory-bank/progress.md` (completed).
 - Consider potential refinements like event debouncing or more efficient in-memory data structures for `current_directives_with_source` if performance issues arise with very large projects.
 - Confirm task completion.